andrecorreaneto/oci-landing-zone-configuration/docs/MPLANE-NETWORKING.md

-### <a name="2nd-stage">2nd Stage</a>
+### <a name="2nd-stage">Network Stack 2nd Stage</a>

-**THE 2ND STAGE IS NOT A NEW STACK, BUT AN UPDATE TO WHAT IS DEPLOYED IN THE 1ST STAGE, NOW INCLUDING THE CONFIGURATIONS DEPLOYED BY THE NETWORK FIREWALL STACK.**
+**THE 2ND STAGE IS NOT A NEW STACK, BUT AN UPDATE TO NETWORK STACK INITIAL DEPLOYMENT, NOW INCLUDING THE CONFIGURATIONS DEPLOYED BY THE NETWORK FIREWALL STACK.**

 **AFTER THIS STAGE THE MANAGEMENT PLANE IS CONSIDERED READY TO ONBOARD CUSTOMERS.**